Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 Feel free to play around and test this webshop (or rather, a shell of a webshop) out!
 If you run into any errors, or have ideas for improvements that aren't yet listed in this Readme, feel free to contact the author at nick.roumimper@hu.nl.

 ## Design Philosophy

+If you're going to change parts of this code, it may be helpful to understand the design philosophy behind it.
+Much of this section goes into the webshop part, seeing as that is the most complex element.
+You can also review this section if you're interested as to how the project is structured.

+- **The recommendation service is as simple as possible.** It is a REST service with one GET method, that takes the profile id and number of recommendations as parameters and returns that number of random products from the database.
+In fact, it doesn't even use the profile id - this is only to demonstrate how parameters are passed to the service.
+This is what you'll want to expand on and get creative with.
+- **The project uses default directories for its content.** The Flask default setup stores any static resources (CSS, Javascript, images) in the <code>static</code> folder, and any HTML templates in the <code>templates</code> folder.
+- **The default session mechanism in Flask is used to store user data.** Flask maintains a session mechanism that encrypts its cookies given a special secret key; here, the secret key is randomly generated whenever the webshop is started.
+In the session object, we store the profile id, shopping cart, number of items per page and so on.
+- **The Python code for the webshop does not render HTML.** Since Jinja, the templating engine behind Flask, can process all kinds of complex objects, the Python code's role is essentially to retrieve the necessary data and pass it along.
+This also means that the .html files in the templates folder contain a lot of interesting logic.
+- **The Python code uses the add_url_rule method instead of decorators.** If you're used to working with Flask, you may expect to see the @app.route() decorator around.
+However, we've attempted to keep as much logic as possible inside the single class of this project.
+You can find the equivalent add_url_rule function calls in the \_\_init\_\_ of huw.py.
+- **Dynamic Javascript requests are handled through POST calls.** Several events stemming from the webshop occur "in-page", i.e. without navigating to a different URL.
+To distinguish between these requests and regular, viewable pages, we have restricted the associated functions to POST calls.
+You can find these methods at the bottom of the class.
+- **The Jinja templates extend the base template (base.html).** For a webshop this simple, we can use one general template for almost all pages, only changing the center div's content for each page - so that is what we did.

 ## Code Structure

+## Todo (Reference for the Developers)

+- [X] Code structure
+- [ ] Documentation
+  - [X] Code documentation in huw and huw_recommend
+  - [ ] Readme.md
+- [ ] Required changes
+  - [ ] Double-check whether bson is indeed the version included from pymongo
+  - [ ] Change the text on the front page
+  - [ ] Preprocess dates in the full-sized files to make them parseable by MongoDB / ask Joost about the current version, since the version on Canvas looks different from the one in the file I own
+  - [ ] Test on the own system through mongoimport with new admin credentials
+- [ ] Design improvements and tweaks (closer to the real thing)
+  - [ ] Product page layout improvements
+  - [ ] Stylize the dynamic shopping cart element
+- [ ] Optional improvements
+  - [ ] Extend documentation to non-Windows systems
+  - [ ] Create shell scripts for all systems
+  - [ ] Packaging?
+  - [ ] Sorted category index
+  - [ ] Correct pagination redirects
+  - [ ] Error pages
+  - [ ] Image generator
+  - [ ] Search function
+  - [ ] Offset and page relocation pagination
+  - [ ] Responsive design
+  - [ ] Price calculation and discount rule implementation

 <!--